Bestroi150/humanities-data-modeling-samples/README.md

-# Thinking in Data: Empowering Humanities Students Through Structured Methods
+# Humanities Data Modeling Samples
+Public

 **An interactive demonstration of data formats in Digital Humanities**